 Back in Washington State, Phyllis and her son benefitted immediately from the close presence of parents, grandparents, aunts, uncles, cousins and lifelong friends, as well as a rich culture of opportunities.
 Over the ensuing years, Phyllis’s teaching experience and skills grew immensely though work with high school students in Everett, teaching earth science, biology and chemistry to an infinite diversity of young people.
 Yet a deep void persisted in Phyllis’s soul.
 Where was the place to facilitate the connection people long for in nature?
 Where were the boats, the seas, the natural elements in her teaching???
 This void would remain while she otherwise thrived in pursuing excellence in science education for all young students.
 And in spite of occasional (frustrated) inquiries as to venues for offering these unique nature-education opportunities, Phyllis remained disconnected from those who would seek such opportunities.

 And so Raven’s Backyard remained dormant for over a decade.
-It was not until Phyllis met Mike, and their combined skills and experiences conjoined to form Shearwater Marine Group, that Phyllis would finally find a new home for the Raven’s Backyard workshops that community members in Alaska had cherished, and that Washington residents had not yet experienced.
+It was not until Phyllis started Shearwater University, that she would finally find a new home for the Raven’s Backyard workshops that community members in Alaska had cherished, and that Washington residents had not yet experienced.